 The Different Types of Decking

 Whether you want a second-story deck or want to surround your pool, there is a type of decking material for everyone.
-That includes homeowners that just need something simple for a small backdoor deck along with consumers looking for something that will last for generations.
-We’re going to touch on the most popular options below along with a few exotic alternatives that may not be on your radar.
+That includes homeowners that just need something simple for a small backdoor deck along with consumers looking for something that will last for

 An often overlooked material, Aluminum is an interesting choice if you don’t mind metal underfoot.
 While it won’t look or feel like wood, it’s lightweight and will never rot or corrode.
 It’s extremely easy to clean as well for obvious reasons and is much cooler than you’d expect on a hot summer day.